 As part of our ongoing work to prevent the spread of COVID-19, the Public Protection Service has been contacting and visiting businesses in Middlesbrough to look at the measures they have in place to keep their staff and customers safe.

 For most businesses, we're giving general advice on keeping COVID-19 safe.
 Where businesses have not assessed the risks of spreading the virus, and do not have suitable and sufficient measures in place to prevent the spread of the virus, we will take appropriate enforcement action.
 This could include the use of enforcement notices, which will require improvements to be made, or if necessary, the prohibition of an activity.

 For more advice, phone 01642 728272 or email EHTS@middlesbrough.gov.uk.

 Selective Landlord Licensing and tenancy support

 The Selective Landlord Licensing Team is available to provide advice to landlords and tenants in the Selective Landlord Licensing areas of North Ormesby and Newport.
 This includes taking applications and supporting landlords over the phone, issuing appropriate notices and licences, carrying out tenancy reference checks, advertising properties on the property guide, responding to reports of anti-social behaviour, and where necessary, commencing legal action for non-compliance with law.

 The Selective Landlord Licensing Team can be contacted on 01642 728100.

 Private rented accommodation

 Our Environmental Protection and Housing Officers are available to give advice and support to residents living in private rented accommodation.
-Our focus will be to support residents, particularly vulnerable people, with worries like lack of hot water, unsafe gas or electrical systems, or other amenities which are essential for their safety, health, and wellbeing.
+Our focus is to support residents, particularly vulnerable people, with concerns like lack of hot water, unsafe gas or electrical systems, or other amenities that are necessary for their safety, health and wellbeing.